Okahyphen/stumble-core/README.md

 define (command :: Object|Array<Object>)
 ```

-The `define` method loads *command-like* objects, transforming them into Command objects, and placing these new objects in the `.commands` Map instance property.
+The `define` method loads *command-like* objects, translating them into Command objects, and placing these new objects in the `.commands` Map instance property.

 The `command` argument may be a single *command*-like object, or an array of *command*-like objects.

+`define` returns the instance of `StumbleCore` for chaining.

 See: [Commands](#commands)